Savings .com.au

 What is a used car loan?

-When you take out a used car loan, the loan provider will lend you the money needed to cover the purchase price of the car.
-From there, you are required to repay the loan amount, plus interest, in regular instalments over a set period of time agreed with the lender.
+Taking out a used car loan is much like any other car loan.
+The lender will provide you with the money needed to cover the purchase price of the car.
+From there, you repay the loan amount, plus interest, in regular installments over a set period of time agreed with the lender.

 How to compare used car loans?